Rezaavoor/search-dataset/README.md

 ### PDF profiles (improving query realism across many PDFs)

-When `--pdf-profiles` is enabled (default), the script generates a **PDF-level profile** for each PDF (cached under `processed/pdf_profiles/`) and injects it into query generation as additional context.
-This helps the LLM write questions that sound like what a person would search for when looking across **thousands of documents**, not just “what’s on this page.”
+When `--pdf-profiles` is enabled (default), the script generates a **PDF-level profile** for each PDF (stored in the SQLite page store) and injects it into query generation as additional context.
+This helps the LLM write questions that sound like what a person would search for when looking across **thousands of documents**, not just "what's on this page."

-If you also use the SQLite PDF page store, profiles are additionally persisted in the SQLite DB (one profile per PDF) so reruns across different subsets can reuse them.
+Profiles are persisted in the SQLite DB (one profile per PDF) so reruns across different subsets can reuse them.

 Profile inputs include:
-- the PDF’s **folder path** (e.g., `Claires/…`)
+- the PDF's **folder path** (e.g., `Claires/…`)
 - the **filename stem** (e.g., `222_Notice_of_Appearance.._Filed_by_Wichita_County._(Lerew_Mollie)`)
 - a short excerpt from the first few pages